SepidehAlassi/Math-Figure-Recognition/README.md

-This is a fork of [keras-retinanet](https://github.com/fizyr/keras-retinanet):
+This is a fork of [keras-retinanet](https://github.com/fizyr/keras-retinanet)

+Aim of this project is to detect mathematical figures in images.